hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 [18:29:09](#DnZGPPx72LgL3HM9VEgng179XkWaFYeYdrepLl-HShc) <gurzgri>:
-No, `insert` is correct, obviously it was too late yesterday for me Ì†ΩÌ∏ü
+No, `insert` is correct, obviously it was too late yesterday for me üòü

 [18:31:13](#MJ0yKopjVv9Gs3ZxmQ_KHuNA5jjCa79desduFXT49sg) <gurzgri>:
 You do the same thing as always, insert a statement, fetch results (here with `next`) and for TEXTs and BLOBs you get `deferred` word instead of the value.
 Then you `pick` the deferred columns' values.